International Student Graduate Admission Requirements

 - Educational qualifications that allow individuals to teach in their countries will be considered and reviewed by the appropriate departments and/or the Office of the Dean of the Graduate School.

 - Competence in the English language must be demonstrated on the Test of English as a Foreign Language (TOEFL) examination.
-Exceptions to the exam may be considered on an individual basis.
+The TOEFL is not required for appicants from English speaking countries.
+Other exceptions to the exam may be considered on an individual basis.

 - Contact the Graduate Admissions Office for a list of acceptable evaluation agencies for foreign transcripts.